A detailed comparative study of open source deep learning frameworks: Introduction

 The rest of this paper is organized as follows.
-The following section discusses the existing efforts on comparing DL frameworks highlighting what distinguishes our work.
 Sections~\ref{sec:related} presents our survey of the literature, while Section~\ref{sec:nn} explains in details what NN are.
 Section~\ref{sec:frameworks} discusses the frameworks, the way they were used to train the datasets and a brief comparison between them.
 The methodology we follow is discussed in Section~\ref{sec:method}.
-Experimental results and the discussion are detailed in Sections~\ref{sec:method} and \ref{sec:disc}.
+Experimental results and the discussion are detailed in Section~\ref{sec:res}.
 The work is concluded with final thoughts presented in Section~\ref{sec:conc}.